Saturday 28 December 1940

 The Army High Command (OKH) wants to reinforce the impression that the German presence in Romania is only, as billed, for training purposes, so the division-sized DHM technically controls Field Marshal List and Twelfth Army.
 Liaison staffs are competent at what they do, but they are not equipped to control the operations of an army, so this places a strain on German deployments.

 This information comes from Oberkommondo des Heeres (OKH), “Instructions on Command Relationships in Romania,” December 28, 1940, BA-MA RL 2 II/271.
 I point this out because there are two competing commands in the Balkans, OKH and OKW (the overall Germany military high command).
 While the OKW technically is superior and controls not only the army but the Luftwaffe and Kriegsmarine, the army is the overwhelmingly dominant military force in Eastern Europe.
 OKH begins its practice of basically doing what it wants and resenting "interference" by OKW.
 This bifurcation of authority - basically, both commands exert equal authority within the theater - is a brewing problem that eventually will have to be addressed.
-For now, however, there are no major disagreements between the two command staffs.
+For now, however, there are no major disagreements between the two command staff.

 Levant: Vichy France remains an important world power outside the confines of European France.
 Today, it sends General Henri Dentz to Beirut to take command of French forces there.
 These forces have an uneasy relationship with the British next door in Palestine.